2023 Best Value Visual & Performing Arts Bachelor's Degree Schools in the Great Lakes Region

 Full Visual & Performing Arts at University of Wisconsin - Oshkosh Report

-University of Akron Main Campus ranked #11 on this year’s Best Value Visual & Performing Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the medium-sized city of Akron, University of Akron Main Campus is a public school with a large student population.
+With a ranking of #11, University of Akron Main Campus did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
+Located in the midsize city of Akron, University of Akron Main Campus is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at University of Akron Main Campus are $11,880 per year.